 Q: Wasn’t a long term agreement to use Town Lake approved in 2017?
-Why would you leave now?
+Why would you leave after you got that?

-A: A two-year-long Lamar Beach Master Planning process, which includes the land for APA!, West Austin Youth Association, the YMCA, Austin High and the walking trail, ended and was approved by City Council in 2016.
+A: A two-year-long Lamar Beach Master Planning process, which includes the land for APA!, West Austin Youth Association, the YMCA, Austin High and the walking trail, was approved by City Council in 2016.
 In that plan, the buildable land outlined for APA!’s use was roughly the same amount of space at Town Lake as we occupy currently-about 3.5 acres.
 The big change was that our assigned space was pushed back from where we currently sit, to include a field that had been previously used by the YMCA.
 This shift was made to accommodate a planned future move of Cesar Chavez Street further away from the lake which would eventually go through our Davenport building footprint and half of our kennels.
 In 2017, the council voted to allow us to use the area outlined in the master plan for 75 years but we had to actually nail down the specifics of the agreement before executing it.
-We have been trying to solve the issues on the land (power lines, railroad, water main, heritage trees, floodplain, etc.) and the restrictions on our operations but have been unable to reach an agreement with city staff.
+We have been trying to solve the issues on the land (power lines, railroad, water main, heritage trees, floodplain, etc) and have hit walls in every direction.

 Q: Why is AAC at capacity?

-A: Intake at AAC has actually declined since the onset of the COVID-19 pandemic, even while AAC’s resources have grown dramatically.
-Today, AAC is at capacity because they are backsliding, ignoring basic best practices like offering public resources and support services daily, proactive lost pet reunification services, assisting pet owners with self-rehoming, and managing a high volume foster program to house the majority of pets in foster homes each year.
+A: Intake at AAC has actually declined over the years, even while AAC’s resources have grown.
+Today, AAC is at capacity because they are backsliding, ignoring basic best practices like pet resources and support services offered daily, proactive lost pet reunification services, assisting pet owners with self-rehoming, and managing a high volume foster program to house 5,000 plus pets in foster homes each year.
 These are just a few of the measures that would prevent capacity issues at AAC.
 By not following these and other basic best practices, AAC is unable to manage the flow of animals through the facility and maintain a successful operation.

 Q: Why does APA! take animals from communities outside the Austin-area?

 As always, APA!’s mission is to intervene to help any animal at risk of unnecessary euthanasia, especially for those shelters that lack resources and programs to help themselves.
 We never want to turn away an animal in need when the only other option for them is to be killed.
-AAC has the resources to save many more lives than they are currently, and we hope the City of Austin will hold them accountable for the most responsible use of the taxpayer resources that are now the highest in the US, per capita.
-APA! remains committed to taking in, and prioritizing over any other animal, any animal at risk of euthanasia from AAC as we always have.
+AAC has the resources to save many more lives than they are currently, and we hope the City of Austin will hold them accountable for the most responsible use of those taxpayer resources.
+APA! remains committed to taking in any animal at risk of euthanasia from AAC as we always have.

 Q: Will APA! be asked to vacate all operations at the current Town Lake facility if the license agreement is not signed?